Pavelioso/pavelioso.github.io/_posts/2014-02-27-owl-mountains.markdown

 date:   2018-04-24 15:01:35 +0300
 image:  '/images/bunker/bunker-lights2.jpg'
 tags:   [concept, gamedev]
+featured: true
 ---

 ## It's year 1979,
  northern Czechoslovakia, under the communist regime.
-Karel, 65 years, old, a history teacher, is sitting in his home, looking out the window with cigarette in his hand.
+Karel, of 65 years, a history teacher, is sitting in his home, looking out the window with cigarette in his hand.
 The weather outside is murky, it's almost raining.
+Clouds are grey, blending in with the surroundings buildings, painted dark from coal smog in the air.
 Karel remembers the time before the regime - the freedom that he possessed for few years.
 He always remembers, it's always on his mind, like a worm stuck and growing in his cortex.
 Karel isn't a revolutionary.
 He prefers to stand in line, never thought of himself as anything else than a teacher in a smalltown school on a northern border with Poland.
-His fascination with history allow him to posses deep understanding of when and where, but, he himself, rarely ever left his small town of Hronov.
+His fascination with history allowed him to posses deep understanding of when and where, but, he himself, rarely ever left his small town of Hronov.
 Never used that knowledge for anything.

-<p><iframe src="https://youtu.be/9LXRBHtphPw" frameborder="0" allowfullscreen></iframe></p>
+<p><iframe src="https://www.youtube.com/watch?v=9LXRBHtphPw" frameborder="0" allowfullscreen></iframe></p>